 Now that we covered what it tastes like, let’s talk about a few ways to make quinoa flavorful:

 While virtually all quinoa that is sold in the markets today has already had the saponin removed with various techniques some people might taste the bitterness that may have remained after processing.
-That is why I recommend giving quinoa a good rinse under cold water until the water runs clear.
+That is why I recommend placing quinoa in a fine mesh strainer and giving it a good rinse under cold water until the water runs clear.

-- Cook in vegetable, chicken or beef broth: Cooking quinoa in chicken, vegetable, or beef stock is probably the easiest way to flavor it.
+- Cook in vegetable, beef, or chicken broth: Cooking quinoa in vegetable, beef, or chicken stock is probably the easiest way to flavor it.
 You can simply swap the water with your choice of stock and use the same amount to cook your quinoa.
-Alternatively, if you prefer you can also use half water and half stock.
+Alternatively, if you prefer, you can also use half water and half stock.

 - Season the liquid well if you are using water: While there is nothing wrong with cooking quinoa in water, similar to pasta and rice, it needs to be seasoned well.
 I personally add a ½ teaspoon kosher salt for every cup of raw quinoa I cook.